sinshu/meltysynth/README.md

 ## Features

-* No dependencies other than .NET Core 3.1.
+* No dependencies other than .NET Standard 2.1.
 * No memory allocation in the rendering process.
 * No unsafe code.